MilenTecle/random-destination/README.md

   ![Introduction](images/readme-images/introduction.PNG)

 - ### The Application
-- User input for travel details on:

 1. How many travelers are there.
-The user needs to type a number, starting from 1.
+The user needs to type a number, starting from 1, with a limitation of 15 travelers.
 Otherwhise invalid choice will display.

     ![Number of travelers](images/readme-images/invalid-choice-travelers.PNG)